The junctions listed below don't warrant separate pages, but may

 MAYNARD/AIR LINE.
 West of Highland is the twin suburb of Munster.
 Here, just west of Calumet Avenue is a triangle of junctions that must have been a fascinating place back in the old days.
 The north-south Monon Route crossed the Grand Trunk, and just to the north it crossed the Pennsylavania's Panhandle main line at "Airline Junction."
 A block or two east of these sites, the Panhandle then crossed GTW (the location was "Maynard" in the Pennsy timetable).
 Traffic through here was heavy, and close coordination among tower operators was needed.

 Unfortunately, things are much different now.
 Conrail abandoned the Panhandle.
 The Monon track is out of service north of CN/GTW.
 Instead of heading north into Hammond, CSX Monon trains coming from the south now transfer to CN/GTW and use trackage rights to Thornton Junction, as do Amtrak's Cardinal/Hoosier State.
 Aside from its historical importance, there is no reason to visit here nowadays.
 It should be noted, though, that an effort is underway by local communities and the area transportaion agency to fund a revival of the Monon track to the north.
-The idea is for commuter trains coming south from Chicago to run to Valparaiso, Indiana on GTW, and to Lowell, Indiana on CSX.
+The idea is for commuter trains coming south from Chicago to run to Dyer, Indiana on the ex-Monon.

 HARTSDALE.
 Located south of Highland in the suburb of Schererville, Hartsdale is an unusual location that was once quite busy.
 The east-west CN/EJE main line is here paralleled by an ex-New York Central, ex-Michigan Central branch line that once ran to Joliet, Illinois.
 It is now abandoned to the east but still exists west of here to Chicago Heights.
 A few blocks west of Kennedy Avenue, both lines were crossed by the Pennsy's Panhandle main line, and all three of them were bridged by NYC's overhead Kankakee Line.
 The Panhandle is now gone except for a short stretch used by the J and Norfolk Southern (present owner of the Kankakee and MC tracks) to service local industries.
 The MC branch sees very little traffic, and CN/EJE and the Kankakee Line are better viewed elsewhere.